Kinometric Kinometric Data Analyzer Test / Debug Tool

 2. Document immediately — what, when, who discovered, what systems/data affected

-3. Report — notify the Security Officer (Charlie Rogers) and management (Anant Johnson)
+3. Report — notify the Security Officer (Anant Johnson) and the Managing Member (Steve Johnson)

 4. Preserve evidence — do NOT delete logs, do NOT reboot servers.
 Screenshot/export the HIPAA audit log